• facebook

 • Easy content editing- All the members of the Group can easily review the content.
 In case of sensitive information, you can enable the private Group.

-Managing Groups in Office 365 is a straightforward process, and they can be considered a form of built-in Office 365 backup.
-The migration of your organization’s distribution lists to Microsoft 365 Groups in Outlook is primarily aimed at unlocking a wealth of features and functionalities.
-Various feasible methods exist to facilitate the transition, whether through Microsoft 365 options or PowerShell cmdlets.
+It is easy to manage Groups in Office 365, and they serve somewhat as a free Office 365 backup.
+Migrating your organization’s distribution lists to Microsoft 365 groups in Outlook is primarily done to inhibit all features and functionality.
+Some feasible methods can move distribution groups to Microsoft 365 groups in Outlook through Microsoft 365 options or PowerShell cmdlets.

-Only cloud-managed and non-nested Distribution Lists can undergo an upgrade to Microsoft 365 Groups.
+Only cloud-managed and un-nested Distribution Lists can be upgraded to Microsoft 365 Groups.

-To transition Distribution Lists to Microsoft 365 Groups in Outlook, you have two options: utilize the available options within the Microsoft 365 interface or execute PowerShell commands for a direct migration.
+To migrate Distributions Lists to Microsoft 365 groups in Outlook, you can either use the options available in Microsoft 365 interface or execute the PowerShell commands for direct migration.

 Now, follow the given steps to migrate one or more Distribution Lists to Microsoft 365 Groups in Outlook.